elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     Found Microsoft Windows XP Professional on /dev/sda1 done

 After I rebooted the font actually looked readable but it was really small.
-I tried to increase the font but for some reason I couldn&#8217;t make it anything above size 16.
-I ssh&#8217;ed to the machine and I checked out the available fonts:
+I tried to increase the font but for some reason I couldn't make it anything above size 16.
+I ssh'ed to the machine and I checked out the available fonts:

     moxz:~>ls /lib/kbd/consolefonts/ | grep latar
     latarcyrheb-sun16.psfu.gz